theheking/intro-to-r/content/4_dplyr.md

 The best approach is to be rigorous in how you prepare your input data before bringing it into R but sometimes this is outside of your control.
 Generally speaking it is better to leave the raw data as is and then apply data manipulation steps within R

-#### Let's make a new dataframe that is a mess
+### Let's make a new dataframe that is a mess
-Run this to make a new dataframe called clinical data that has some examples of real-world issues
+Run the code below to make a new dataframe called clinical data that has some examples of real-world issues
 ```

 clinical_data <- data.frame(participant_ID = factor(c("Patient_1", "patient_1", "Patient 2", "patient2", "Patint_3", "Patient_3", "patient_4", "Patient 4", "PATIENT_5","Patient_5","patient6", "Patient_6", "Patient_7", "patient_7", "Patient 8", "patient_8", "Patint_9", "patient 10", "Patient_11","PATIENT_12")),